 You could go old school and create a teenage blob that consumes everything in its path, but that already applies to most teenage boys in America.
 Or you could create a teenager from outer space who is ten times smarter than everyone else—but again, that basically describes every high-achieving teenage girl in the country.
 You could of course try making these two character types have sex with each other, but does the world really need anymore super-intelligent blob-men?
 We already have Chris Christie, after all, so maybe we should stop there.

-People make fun of Stephanie Meyer, but the truth is, it’s difficult to come up with a plausible teenage monster that people will like.
+People make fun of Stephanie Meyer, author of the beloved Twilight series, but the truth is, it’s difficult to come up with a plausible teenage monster that people will like.
 The bigger problem is that teenagers themselves are not very interesting, and turning them into monsters only makes them marginally more interesting.
 So writers who want to work in this genre have their work cut out for them.

 If bloodsucking teenage hooligans aren’t your thing, there’s always the option of inventing a super-smart detective who solves crimes either by his superior powers of deduction, or through the means of special power that allows him or her to apprehend criminals no one else can catch.